DJ playing to a crowd

 Advertising

 There's more than one kind of New York City music festival—in fact, there's probably one for every type of music lover you could think of.
-The first events that come to mind might be the big-tent fests like Governors Ball, but just as important are staple series like the queer-centered All Things Go, Afropunk and BRIC Celebrate Brooklyn!, which keep crowds coming out to our beloved green spaces and stadiums all season long.
+The first events that come to mind might be the big-tent fests like Governors Ball, but just as important are staple series like the queer-centered All Things Go, and the all-Brooklyn BRIC Celebrate Brooklyn!, which keep crowds coming out to our beloved green spaces and stadiums all season long.

-RECOMMENDED: The best concerts in NYC
+RECOMMENDED: The best things to do in NYC this summer

 Top summer music festivals in NYC